GasiorMateusz/DietPlanner/README.md

 ## Project Description

 Diet Planner is a Minimum Viable Product (MVP) web application built to assist dietitians.
-It automates the initial creation of personalized, 1-day meal plans by integrating with an AI language model (via OpenRouter).
+It automates the initial creation of personalized meal plans (1-day and multi-day) by integrating with an AI language model (via OpenRouter).

-The core workflow is a three-step process:
+The core workflow is a multi-step process:

 1. **Form Input**: The dietitian fills out a structured form with patient parameters, caloric goals, macronutrients, and exclusions.
+For multi-day plans (1-7 days), the form includes options for number of days, meal variety across days, and per-day guidelines.
-2. **AI Generation**: The AI generates a 1-day meal plan in a conversational interface, allowing for iterative corrections (e.g., "Change dinner to be dairy-free").
+2. **AI Generation & Save**: The AI generates a meal plan (single-day or multi-day) in a conversational interface, allowing for iterative corrections (e.g., "Change dinner to be dairy-free" or "Reduce this plan to 2 days").
+Once accepted, the plan is saved and can be exported to a .doc or HTML file.
-3. **Manual Edit & Export**: Once accepted, the plan is transferred to a text editor for final manual modifications, saving, and exporting to a .doc file.
+3. **Edit Plans**: Saved plans can be edited through the AI chat interface, allowing modifications while preserving the original plan structure.
+Users can choose to overwrite the existing plan or create a new one.

 This application is intended exclusively for use by professional dietitians.